 Analysis of the foetal heart sound has been used for over 100 years to find out whether the foetus is alive or not.
 Pinard´s stethoscope (simple wooden funnel) can still be used for this purpose.
 Electronic foetal monitoring was introduced during the 1970s with the advent of CTG (cardiotocography).
 It was recognised that the capability continually to monitor the reactions of the foetus by means of a more detailed foetal heart rate analysis offered entirely new opportunities for the identification of oxygen deficiency and thus the prevention of brain damage.
 CTG provides information on foetal heart rate and the mothers labour.

 This is a special type of stethoscope used for listening to a baby.
-There are many types of echoscopes available, and a regular stethoscope works as well.
+There are many types of foetoscopes available, and a regular stethoscope works as well.
 This can usually be used after about 18 weeks.
-This method is non-invasive, simple to use, and has a live person on the other end (This can prevent some of the errors that are mechanical).
+This method is non-invasive, and simple to use (This can prevent some of the errors that are mechanical).
 This gives mother the mobility to deal with her labour, shower, etc. It does require that the person using it be trained, although it is a standard procedure taught in every medical and nursing type institution.
 In the case of high risk, induced, or with certain medications, it cannot provide the round the clock monitoring that may be necessary.

-This is a handheld ultrasound device that transmits the sounds of the baby's heart rate either through a speaker or into ear pieces that are attached.
+This is a handheld ultrasound device that transmits the sounds of the baby's heart rate either through a speaker or into earpieces that are attached.
 This can generally pick up heart tones after 12 weeks gestation.
-This method is also used intermittently, requires little training to use, has a live person on the other end, and allows mother to maintain her mobility.
+This method is also used intermittently, requires little training to use, and allows mother to maintain her mobility.
 It may also be easier to use during a contraction.
-This device does use ultrasound and does not provide the continuous monitoring needed for high risk labours.
+This device does use ultrasound and does not provide the continuous monitoring needed for high-risk labours.

 The visual assessment of an antepartum foetal heart rate (FHR) trace requires a trained individual to look at the trace, mentally fit a baseline to it, and then ask a number of questions: Are there any accelerations?
 Is the basal heart rate okay, and does the trace have good variability?
 Or are there decelerations?
 Is the basal heart rate too high or too low, or does the trace look a bit flat?